LeskoIam/k-means_python_module_dev/README.md

 * write ```setup.py```
 * return points belonging to clusters
 * clean up k_means and utils files
 * some .h file refactoring, probably
+* decide if cuttoff distance for K-means should be supplied by user?

 ## Technical details
 * Windows10 64 Professional